-A reduction in price isn’t always as easy as the above example because runners aren’t all evenly priced to start with.
-However, it hopefully explains why a reduction in the odds even has to occur.
+Please note that a reduction in price isn’t as straightforward as the above example because runners aren’t all evenly priced to start with.
+However, it hopefully explains why a reduction in the odds has to occur.

-Originally, there were a specific set of rules on horse racing that bookmakers had to follow.
-These were known as “Tatersall’s Rules of Racing” and the particular rule that covered suggested price reduction bands was number 4 on the list.
-They took the Ronseal approach on that one.
+Originally, there were a specific set of rules on horse racing that bookmakers had to follow in horse racing.
+These were known as “Tattersall’s” Rules of Racing” and the particular rule that covered suggested price reduction bands was number 4 on the list.
+They took the Ronseal approach on that one!

 Here’s how it works: Let’s say you place a bet on a horse at certain odds, and then another horse is withdrawn from the race.
 The odds on the remaining horses will be recalculated to account for the reduced competition.
 This recalculation is known as a “Rule 4 deduction.”